Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Should be a number (we should use time to epoch conversion for deletion timestamp)
 - DynamoDB deletes expired items within 48 hours (it wont happen right after the item expired)
 - Deleted items are deleted from the indexes as well (GSI/LSI)
-- Deleted items could be recovered if DynamoDB Streams were enabled
+- Deleted items could be recovered if DynamoDB Streams are enabled

 ## DynamoDB CLI